noir-lang/noir/docs/docs/noir/standard_library/meta/op.md

 ---
-title: UnaryOp and BinaryOp Methods
+title: UnaryOp and BinaryOp
 ---

-This module contains the `UnaryOp` and `BinaryOp` types as well as methods on them.
+`std::meta::op` contains the `UnaryOp` and `BinaryOp` types as well as methods on them.
 These types are used to represent a unary or binary operator respectively in Noir source code.

 ## Types